bhrnjica/gpdotnetv4/README.md

 Binaries can be downloaded  at release section.
 More info about GPdotNET can be found at  [https://bhrnjica.net/gpdotnet](http://bhrnjica.net/gpdotnet)

-Note: The latest version of GPdotNET is separated into two project:
+Note: The latest version of GPdotNET is separated into two projects:
-- GPdotNET v5.0 - Genetic programming tool
+- GPdotNET v5.0 (http://bhrnjica.net/gpdotnet) - Genetic programming tool
-- ANNdotNET v1.0 - Artificial Neural Network tool running on top of CNTK.
+- ANNdotNET v1.0 (http://bhrnjica.net/anndotnet) - Artificial Neural Network tool running on top of CNTK.

 How to citate GPdotNET
 ------------------------------------------